 Elena’s voice broke only once, on Paolo’s name.

 “He spent the rest of his life trying to clear himself.
-Nobody with money would meet him.
-Nobody without money could help him.
+No one with money would meet him.
+No one without money could help him.
 He died last winter still telling Leo the Ferrantes were not the enemy.
 Just blind.”

-She had spent eleven years hating Paolo Serra because hatred was easier to survive than uncertainty.
+For eleven years she had hated Paolo Serra because hate was easier to survive than uncertainty.
 Easier than guilt.
-Easier than admitting she had let men in suits explain the death of a working man and never once asked why Matteo’s oldest mechanic had disappeared without taking a cent from the accounts.
+Easier than admitting she had allowed a man in a suit to explain a mechanic’s disappearance and never once asked why Paolo had vanished without taking so much as a cent.

 “Why didn’t you come to me?” she asked.